twhjames/ip/README.md

 ║                                                        ║
 ╚════════════════════════════════════════════════════════╝

-🤖 [Helix] : Hello!
-I'm your personal assistant, Helix.
+🤖 [helix.Helix] : Hello!
+I'm your personal assistant, helix.Helix.
-🤖 [Helix] : What can I do for you today?
+🤖 [helix.Helix] : What can I do for you today?

 👤 [You]   : todo Read a book ════════════════════════════════════